Marc Andreessen: Andreessen Horowitz

-Between 2005 and 2009, Andreessen and Horowitz separately invested a total of $80 million in 45 startups, including Twitter and Qik.
+Between 2005 and 2009, Andreessen and Horowitz separately and together invested $4 million in 45 startups, including Twitter and Qik.
 The two became well known as super angel investors.
 On July 6, 2009, Andreessen and Horowitz announced their Silicon Valley venture-capital firm Andreessen Horowitz.

 Andreessen Horowitz began with an initial capitalization of $300 million; within three years the firm grew to $2.7 billion under management across three funds.
 In 2012, Andreessen Horowitz's portfolio holdings included Facebook, Foursquare, GitHub, Pinterest, Twitter and Honor Technology.
 In 2021, Business Insider notes that successful IPOs that have cemented Andreessen Horowitz's reputation include Okta, Inc., PagerDuty, Pinterest, Accolade, Slack Technologies, Lyft, DigitalOcean and Coinbase.

-Both Andreessen and the firm have an interest in crypto currency.
+Both Andreessen and the firm have an interest in cryptocurrency.
 In 2021, the firm launched a $2.2 billion crypto-focused fund, which was followed by a 2022 $4.5 billion fund dedicated to crypto and blockchain.
 Notable crypto and NFT startups in its portfolio include Alchemy, Dapper Labs, Avalanche, OpenSea, Solana and Yuga Labs.

 In 2023, the firm launched the American Dynamism fund, which focuses on hard tech sectors which serve national interest, including space, defense, manufacturing, robotics.
 The fund has backed companies like the defense manufacturing startup Hadrian and the hypersonic long-range rocket startup Castelion.
 In 2024, Andreessen Horowitz launched the 12-month American Dynamism Engineering Fellows Program, which was intended to recruit and train technologists.
 Also associated with the American Dynamism fund is the annual American Dynamism summit sponsored by Andreessen Horowitz, which gathers startup founders, investors, Members of Congress and Defense Department officials.
 The summit is officially non-partisan and has partnered with Democratic defense officials like former Deputy Secretary of Defense Kathleen Hicks.

 On September 1, 2009, an investor group that included Andreessen Horowitz acquired a majority stake in Skype at a valuation of $2.75 billion, which was considered risky.
 The deal paid off in May 2011 when Microsoft bought Skype for $8.5 billion.
 In 2010, the firm assisted Silicon Valley attorney Ted Wang in creating the first free standardized seed round financing documents, the Series Seed Documents.